 It all comes down to your personal preferences and constraints like TIME and MONEY.

-DaVinci Resolve will take a lot of time for you to learn when compared to Premiere Pro for basic editing, color grading and sound design.
+DaVinci Resolve will take a lot of time for you to learn when compared to Premiere Pro for basic editing, color grading, and sound design.

 But once you take the time to learn, you can finish a movie free of cost inside of Resolve!

-If you don’t have budget constraints (like monthly subscription fees), then you should surely choose Premiere Pro and other Adobe tools like Audition, After Effects because they are all beginner-friendly and quickly get you started in your journey.
+If you don’t have budget constraints (like monthly subscription fees), then you should surely choose Premiere Pro and other Adobe tools like Audition, and After Effects because they are all beginner-friendly and will quickly get you started in your journey.